dl-tg/scaffolder/README.md

 - Name of config folder: scaffolder-configs -> .scaffolder.
 It is a dotfile, meaning it's hidden by default, so you should either manipulate it using a terminal or toggle visiblity of hidden folders.
 Please rename the folder for compatiblity with this version

+as of 1.16.1, the .scaffolder dotfile should be in user's app config folder (usually `~/.config`)

 - `--configdir` - new flag using which you can specify path to your custom config folder.
 Example below, it looks for the yaml config inside path specified in configdir which is .custom_configs folder in home directory (Unix)

 ```bash